 Its mesmerizing shapes, colors, and awe make it one of the most beautiful places in the world.

 27 – James Bond Island on Phang Nga Bay, Thailand

 Known as Khao Phing Kan in Thailand, this secluded island was made world-famous by 1974’s James Bond movie ‘The Man with the Golden Gun’.

 Meaning ‘hills leaning against each other’, Kaho Phing Kan has golden sands, crystal waters, and vibrant forests.

 Khao Ta Pu is its iconic rock, jutting out from the water like a cone that has been wedged into the sands beneath the surface.

-The islands shallow, warm waters are home to many beautiful and colorful marine species.
-It’s very much a snorkeler’s haven.
+The island’s shallow, warm waters are home to many beautiful and colorful marine species.
+It’s very much a snorkeler’s heaven.

 Khao Phing Kan sparkles with beauty.
 It’s a must-visit place you’ll never forget!

 Smack in the middle of the vastness of the South Pacific Ocean you’ll uncover Bora-Bora, a tiny region of French Polynesia.

 This paradise island is adored by so many that visit.
 It’s a hugely popular honeymoon destination for those who can afford it, and for good reason.